| |

 Sugar- I use organic unrefined white sugar but regular white sure will do just fine.
 It helps sweeten the dough and helps create a nice texture.

-Almonds- Traditionally used in biscotti, I like to toast the almonds prior to starting in order to toast and cool them before adding them to the dough.
+Almonds- Traditionally used in biscotti, I like to toast the almonds before starting the recipe in order cool them before adding them to the dough.
 I use sliced almonds with skin or blanched is fine too.
+You can use whole almonds if you like or even chopped almonds.
 Toasting helps release the oil in the almond slices helping to bring out their flavor.

 Baking Powder- I use just a 1.5 tsp to help with rising.